 The race record for the Indianapolis 500 was set in 2013 by Tony Kanaan (average speed 187.433 mph).
 While we are accustomed to the commonplace reporting of average speed, it should be noted that the race is actually scored by elapsed time.
 The average speed is merely calculated using the standard mathematical formula R=D÷T.

-The race winner has completed the 500 miles under three hours officially on nine occasions:
+The race winner has completed the 500 miles under three hours officially on eleven occasions:

 |2000||Juan Pablo Montoya||2:58:59.431||167.607||7||39|

 Unofficially, the race has been completed in under three hours one other time (but we’ll get to that later).
-In addition, at least 23 other drivers have completed the full 500 miles in less than three hours in non-winning performances.
+In addition, a growing number of drivers (more than two dozen) have completed the full 500 miles in less than three hours in non-winning performances.
+Two race winners (Helio Castroneves in 2002 & and Alexander Rossi in 2016) missed breaking the three-hour mark by mere seconds.
+Rossi, in particular was the closest, finishing the race in 3 hours and 2.0872 seconds.
+Famously he coasted across the finish line out of fuel, which surely kept him from breaking the mark.

 Racing speeds in Indy cars peaked in the mid/late-1990s, then dropped and basically plateaued in the 2000s due to all sorts of changes in the rules and the series (we won’t get into that).
 The constant annual uptick in speeds was now mostly a thing of the past, and can no longer be counted on to produce record speeds merely of its own merit.
 Perhaps the single factor that affects the average speed the most is the number of cautions and likewise the number of laps under caution.
 The correlation between caution laps and average speed is well reflected in the above chart.